-Messiah College processes all federal student and parent loans directly through the United States Department of Education via the William D. Ford Federal Direct Loan Program.
+Messiah University processes all federal student and parent loans directly through the United States Department of Education via the William D. Ford Federal Direct Loan Program.

 For all students or parents who borrow a Title IV, Higher Education Act loan (typically the Stafford Loan, Perkins Loan and PLUS Loan), the institution is required to submit the loan to the National Student Loan Data System (NSLDS).
 NSLDS is a database maintained by the federal government and, via this database, information about your loan(s) will be accessible to guaranty agencies (organizations that contract with the federal government to process student data), lenders and institutions determined to be authorized users of the data system.